Austin Riley Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.68 team ERA that ranks third among all league pitching staffs.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks ninth in the league.

-- Rays pitchers combine to rank 11th in baseball in home runs surrendered (94 total, one per game).
+- The Rays have a 3.68 team ERA that ranks fourth across all MLB pitching staffs.

-- Bradley (5-4) gets the starting nod for the Rays in his 13th start of the season.
-He's put together a 5.11 ERA in 56 1/3 innings pitched, with 76 strikeouts.
+- Rays pitchers combine to give up 95 home runs (one per game), the 10th-fewest in baseball.

-- In his most recent appearance on Sunday, the righty tossed 3 1/3 innings against the Seattle Mariners, giving up five earned runs while surrendering nine hits.
+- In his last appearance on Tuesday, the right-hander went seven innings against the Philadelphia Phillies, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.